YanaGolovina/Tournament_table/README.md

 # Tournament Table

-A Ruby gem for creating and managing tournament pairings.
-This gem helps organize tournaments by reading participant data from CSV or Excel files and creating balanced tournament pairs based on player ratings.
+A Ruby gem for creating tournament pairings with a focus on separating players from the same city.
+This gem helps organize tournaments by ensuring that participants from the same city are placed as far apart as possible in the bracket, maximizing the chances they will only meet in later rounds.

 ## Features

-- Read participant data from CSV and Excel (.xlsx) files
+- Read participant data from CSV or Excel (.xlsx) files
-- Create balanced tournament pairings based on player ratings
+- Create balanced tournament pairings that maximize city separation
 - Handle odd number of participants with automatic "BYE" assignments
-- Pretty print tournament pairings
+- Beautiful bracket-style visualization
+- Ensures players from the same city meet as late as possible in the tournament

 ## Installation